bennyguitar/iOS----BubbleButtonView/README.md

 Reap What I Sow!
 ================

+This project is distributed under the standard MIT License.
 Please use this and twist it in whatever fashion you wish - and recommend any cool changes to help the code.

 For the Future